 Once you know what you’re really looking for, you can find cheap rowing machines at any number of online sports equipment stores, or you can shop around locally.
 Either way, make sure you choose an inexpensive rower that will truly fit your needs so that you don’t give up after a few weeks of use.

-You can find a wide selection of inexpensive rowing machines at Amazon, which carries popular, low-cost rowers from Stamina, Sunny Health, Avari, Ultega and other under $500 models.
+You can find a wide selection of inexpensive rowing machines at Amazon, which carries popular, low-cost rowers from Stamina, Sunny Health, Avari, Soozier and others under $500 models.